DJacquemont/avoi_dance/README.md

   Algorithm High Level Diagram
 </p>

 The node subscribes to the odometry data of both robots and calculates the distance between them.
 If the distance is less than a specified threshold and the robot faces the other robot, the node publishes a command to the robots to steer away.
 If the robot is outside of the perimeter the node publishes a command to the robot to steer back inside the perimeter.
-Most of the time, the robots are commanded to randomly move around in perimeter.
+Most of the time, the robots are commanded to randomly move around in the perimeter.

 ### Challenges & Possible Improvements